-ANNOX manages our own funds in a closed environment using our own developed algorithms.
+ANNOX ensures exposure to equity by allocating to wordwide diversified stock portfolios.
+We do this with our own funds in a closed environment using our own developed algorithms.
 We are not open to outside investors presently, but feel to contact us and we will get back to you if and when such an opportunity arises.

 Below is shown performance statistics and overview of the performance of ANNOX algorithms in the Nordic region.

 Factor investing, otherwise known as “style investing” can be understood as how a portfolio is constructed different then the market – for example an portfolio manager investing in small cap stocks is known to be investing in smaller stocks relative to what is included in the market.
 In academia this is known as tilting your portfolio towards the “size” factor.
 The most well known factors are arguably the size and value factor as defined in 1993 by professors Fama & French.
 The thought process behind theese factors are not new, in fact value was developed and tought as early as in the 1930´s by Benjamin Graham.
 Graham coined the term “value investing” as the process of investing in good stocks with prices less than their intrinistic value.
 The practical implementation of theese factors however differ substiantially between portfolio managers, hence large performance differences can be observed between the many investors and portfolio managers that claim they do value investing.

 Tools for implementing theese factors have also changed.
 While value is still being implemented by portfolio managers using a discrete manual approach, a new group has emerged during the 2000´s.
 This group is investing using a systematic methology based on large amounts of stock data accessible through reliable vendors of big data.
 Some also seeks to exploit a varity of other risk factors known as momentum, quality, low beta, volatilty, etc. ANNOX is one such quantitative investor.